UniekLee/Blog/content/posts/2015-07-29-london-bound-again.md

 url: /travel/london-bound-again/
 categories:
 - Travel
-- UK 2015
+- "UK 2015"
 post_series:
-- UK 2015
+- "UK 2015"
 ---

 Once again I'm off to London!
-A few hours ago I climbed aboard my Qatar flight toward London with the primary purpose of attending my friend's (Taryn's) wedding.
-While in the UK I will also be visiting other friends (Dean and Carmen) and having a bit of a holiday alone.
+A few hours ago I climbed aboard my Qatar flight toward London with the primary purpose of attending my friend's (Taryn's) wedding.<!--more--> While in the UK I will also be visiting other friends (Dean and Carmen) and having a bit of a holiday alone.

 Further more, I'm accompanying Gaby on her flight to the UK as she immigrates.
 All together it makes for a pretty busy trip, but one that I've been looking forward to for the last 6 months.